 There are several situations where we would need to pull a child's tooth.
 For example, we pull a tooth that has a very large cavity or an infection at an advanced stage.
 A child that has spacing issues such as crowding or who needs space for braces may also need an extraction.
 This procedure only takes about 20 minutes and includes some restrictions when your child leaves the office, which we'll explain to you.

-The method used will depend on your child's dental health and needs.
-Dr. Victoria or Dr. Rodriguez will work with you to determine what the best option is for your child.
+The method used will depend on your child's dental health and needs. or will work with you to determine what the best option is for your child.
 Raise any questions or concerns you may have during the consultation.

 For more information, please contact our office at 256-712-4080, or schedule an appointment today!